dereksiriboe/dereksiriboe/README.md

 # About Me:
-I am a student at Denison University, class of 2024, pursuing a B.A. in Economics and Data Analytics<br>I'm currently working on Evaluating the Impact of Financial Fair Play (FFP) Regulations on<br>European Football
+Hi there!
+I recently graduated from Denison University, class of 2024, with a B.A. in Economics and Data Analytics.
+My interests include commercial real estate, data analysis, and filmography.<br>I'm currently working on Evaluating the Impact of Financial Fair Play (FFP) Regulations on<br>European Football

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/dereksiriboe)